Literate-Computing/literate-computing.github.io/index.md

 #### Automated Operation [機械化] ≠ Automation [自働化]
 <small>
 We would like to accomplish traceability and reproducibility in engineering operations.
 For those primary purposes, we utilize computational narrative tools, i.e. Jupyter Notebook.
 Every operation is described with no doubt and can be automated.
 Automated operation is always along with human in the loop and bound up with a situation.
-It is something different from distilled automation resulting in an anesthetizing effect
+It is something different from distilled automation, which tends to result in an anesthetizing effect
 <i><small><small><span class="text-muted">([Nicholas InCarr.
 The Glass Cage](https://image.slidesharecdn.com/jupytercon-masatani-170825211000/95/jupytercon-2017-collaboration-and-automated-operation-as-literate-computing-for-reproducible-infrastructure-26-638.jpg))
 </span></small></small></i>
 .